jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-11-25.md

 Tasks:

 - *Greg* to collect our forms.
-- Registration approved on the 8th September 2015.
+- Registration approved on 8 September 2015.
   - Reference Number: 158-394 NPO
 - Once registered:
   - Update stationery and website and announce.
-  - *Adam* will arrange an accountant (CA).
+  - *Adam / Treasurer* will arrange an accountant (CA).
   - Annually:
     - Narrative report (first one due in August by Chairman).
     - Financial reports signed by accounting officer.
-    - Changes to board / leadership / constitution should be noted.
+    - **Changes to board / leadership / constitution should be noted.**

 Minutes: